 - whether or not the arrest was warranted, and

-- if the petitioner’s factual innocence motion should be granted.5
+- if your factual innocence motion should be granted.5

-Please note that a party must file a petition for factual innocence within two years from the date of the arrest.
-In short, there is a two-year statute of limitations to file the petition.
+You must file a petition for factual innocence within two years from the date of the arrest.
+In short, there is a two-year statute of limitations to bring the petition.

 3. What happens if I’m found to be factually innocent?

-If a judge is convinced that there was no reasonable cause for a party’s arrest, then he/she will grant the PFFI.
+If a judge is convinced that there was no reasonable cause for your arrest, then the judge will grant your PFFI.

-Once this occurs, the police department and the Department of Justice must seal and destroy all records of the person’s arrest.
+The police department and the Department of Justice must then seal and destroy all records of your arrest.
 This includes any subsequent criminal proceedings.6

-Moreover, the above entities must also destroy the following (that are associated with the arrest):
+Moreover, the police and DOJ must also destroy the following (that are associated with the arrest):

 - arrest reports,